-Blood sugar after a meal is referred to as postprandial blood sugar.
+Blood sugar after a meal is called postprandial blood sugar.
 So the opposite, namely before a meal, is called preprandial.

-For those people who do not have diabetes, their blood sugar returns to a normal range about 1-2 hours after eating as a result of the effects of insulin.
-Also their blood sugar levels do not climb to such heights as insulin is immediately released after eating.
+For people without diabetes, their blood sugar returns to near normal range about 1-2 hours after eating as a result of the effects of insulin.
+Also, their blood sugar levels typically don’t climb as high as people with diabetes because insulin is immediately delivered into their circulatory system while eating.

 Influence on HbA1c